itskaranshetty/OMDB_App/README.md

 * Configured DNS and map it with the web server using Elastic IP.

-* Uploaded the project over github and pulled the master branch to my server.
+* Uploaded the project over GitHub and pulled the master branch to my server.

-* Create a short Application using a tech stack including CSS, JS, Bootstrap, Angular, Node.JS etc and used it as a primary project.
+* Create a short Application using a tech stack including CSS, JS, Bootstrap, Angular, Node.JS etc, and used it as a primary project.

-* Tech involved include AWS EC2 Ubuntu image, Elastic IP load balancer, Virtual Hosting through ApacheV2, Confd Configuration, Version Control, DNS Config and full stack.
+* The tech involved includes AWS EC2 Ubuntu image, Elastic IP load balancer, Virtual Hosting through ApacheV2, Confd Configuration, Version Control, DNS Config, and full-stack.

 * Project uploaded over: www.omdbmovies.co.in